esciencecenter-digital-skills/green-digital-skills/modules/energy-budget/green-algorithms-digest.md

 <!-- .slide: data-state="standard" -->

-## What should we aim for?
+## What is too much energy?
-- It's the same as with money, we need to think of cost-benefit
+- Do the potential benefits outweigh the environmental costs?
-- It depends what you do with it
+- **We should think of energy (or CO2) the same way we think of money**
-- If people can make a case for why they need a lot of money, they should be able to make the case for their large carbon footprint
+  - What matters is the _cost-benefit_ ratio
-- Problem is, in research, the energy cost is effectively decoupled from the cost
+  - Is €1M a lot?
+Not if it leads to curing a major disease
-- If a project is cheap financially, but has a large carbon cost, there should be an explicit justification why
+- Currently researchers are used to making the scientific case for the money they request
-- Want to be energy proportionate - there should be a reasonable assumption their benefits are going to outweigh the environmental costs
+- They should also be able to make the case for the corresponding carbon footprint
-- What about the extra red tape we don't want for researchers?
-All applications must estimate the environmental impact of their models.
-They did this in France and researchers still applied.
-The Green Algorithms Calculator was required to be used for the applications.
-Researchers accepted it was a fair request and still continued applying.
+- The energy and carbon cost can often be hidden or abstracted from the researcher's perspective

 Note: